AhmedKhan-GH/InventoryManager/documentation/Schemas.md

 );
 /* Relational table of nodes in a non-self non-child nesting tree structure, with the root node being null and a few root tree nodes such as 000000 as root and 111111 as deprecated.
-For the deletion of an item, have the user retype the GUID as a sanity check and select a list of contingencies from assign to Parent, assign to root, and deprecate */
+For the deletion of an item, have the user retype the GUID as a sanity check and select a list of contingencies from assign to Parent, assign to root, and deprecate, true deletion only admin with password confirmation*/

 ```